 Texts for Classroom Libraries – $5,124.33

 Sussex Avenue School classroom libraries added texts that are engaging, relevant, and representative of students’ backgrounds, interests, and skills and blend the four pillars of independent reading necessary for student achievement; social-emotional learning, student engagement, culturally responsive texts, and genre study.

 FMS after-school volunteer tutoring program for math and language arts will return next school year serving students who are at-risk of falling behind.

-*Due to COVID-19, school closures forced the postponement of some grants.
-This grant was approved during the 2019-2020 school year but will occur during the 2021-2022 school year as classrooms reopen.
+* This grant was approved during the 2019-2020 school year but occurred during the 2021-2022 school year due to COVID-19.

 + This grant was approved during the 2021-2022 school year however the project will be completed in the 2022-2023 school year.